collin/carol-chung-editor/README.md

 A few items are not working correctly:

-* (fixed - 081920 12:17p PDT) Currently multiple shapes can be highlighted simultaneously.
+* (fixed - 081920 12:17p PDT) Fixed so that only one shape can be highlighted at a time.
+If shapes are overlaid, the top shape should be highlighted.

+   * ~~Currently multiple shapes can be highlighted simultaneously.
 Initially I designed the feature this way and then saw in the specs it should be changed.
-I ran out of time to fix this.
+I ran out of time to fix this.~~

+* (fixed - 081920 1:02p PDT) Fixed so that deselecting one selected shape can be done by pressing Tab and then clicking on the shape.

-* Currently the only way to deselect shapes is to click outside of any shapes.
+   * ~~Currently the only way to deselect shapes is to click outside of any shapes.
 The requirement to click a selected shape to deselect it is not implemented.
 Initially I forgot about the click to deselect requirement but when I implemented it and started to test the feature, it felt weird.
-Such as in this use case:
+Such as in this use case:~~

-1 Select multiple shapes.
+   ~~1 Select multiple shapes.~~

-2 Then click on a selected shape to drag the group.
+   ~~2 Then click on a selected shape to drag the group.~~

-3 The shape is getting deselected when that was not the intention.
+   ~~3 The shape is getting deselected when that was not the intention.~~

-4 It would be better to add a key press requirement to deselect a currently selected shape.
+   ~~4 It would be better to add a key press requirement to deselect a currently selected shape.
 For ex, you need to press Ctrl and click on a selected shape in order to deselect it.
-This seems more functional but I ran out of time to implement it.
+This seems more functional but I ran out of time to implement it.~~

 * Currently the max height of the Shape Editor section is hard-coded to 500px.
 Otherwise the canvas was getting stretched out vertically resulting in shape height distortions.
 When more than 2 shapes are selected, you need to scroll down to view all the property editors.